wamp-proto/wamp-proto/rfc/text/basic/bp_05_publish_subscribe.md

 where

- * `UNSUBSCRIBE.Request` MUST be the ID from the original request.
+ * `UNSUBSCRIBE.Request` is the ID from the original request.

 *Example*